I just said before the break, Harry Reid would not be the focus of a felony investigation.

 Yeah, that must have been it.

-Uh wondered if he just couldn't couldn't hack it.
+wondered if he just couldn't couldn't hack it.

 Sure.

-Somebody somebody from there could call me.
+Somebody from there could call me.

-Uh some somebody that that went to school with Obama at Occidental could call me.
+Somebody that went to school with Obama at Occidental could call me.

-I don't I don't like the phone.
+I don't like the phone.

-I panic when I hear a phone ring.
+You know, I panic when I hear a phone ring.

 I either get panic or irritated.

-It's nothing ever any good when the phone rings.
+It's nothing, ever, any good when the phone rings.

 Nothing.